 If you are providing care for, or living in close-proximity with, an elderly person, you want to take all the necessary precautions to keep yourself and that person safe.
 Keep the following tips from John Hopkins Medicine in mind:

-Spending Time with & Providing Care for the Elderly During COVID-19
+Spending Time With and Providing Care for the Elderly During COVID-19

 Follow CDC Guidelines